knowler/knowler.dev/content/garden/tmux-magic.md

 `git pull` or `git commit -p` or install dependencies or running database migrations or opening the manual for a command.
 You can even add the `-d` flag to not focus the new window.
 Or the `-n` flag to name the window.
-This is helpful for windows that run a persistent command.
+This is helpful for windows that run a persistent command (e.g. `-dn watch yarn watch`).

 There are two big benefits to a command first approach to tmux windows: